-Data driven marketing is the way to go for any businesses.
-How can you use data to change and improve your restaurant marketing strategy?
-This article gives 5 ways to let the numbers lead your decision making for a better restaurant marketing and business performance.
+With the right strategy, data can change and improve your restaurant marketing.
+Here are 5 ways to let the numbers lead your decision making for better restaurant marketing and business performance.

 Who is your audience?
 This is a broad question, we know, but with data driven marketing, the answer to this question will be very specific.
 Knowing your audience is the first step into knowing what type of content to better produce.
 In your case, learning your audience will let you know which food appeals most!
 You’ll know what appetizers you should stop making and continue making.
 It’s time to transform your restaurant marketing strategy.
 So let’s dive into the minute details of how you can look at the actual data for your restaurant.